sipgate/ganeti-docker/README.md

 You can expose the RAPI on Port 5080 to interact with the cluster.

 ## Install
-You can use docker packages to pull the image or build it yourself.
+You can use GitHub packages to pull the image or build it yourself.

 ## Howto build